- Leighton Crick

 The shape can be simple or complex, affecting the amount of timber or lumber used.
 This turns a stick-built structure that needs 22 trees on average, into a building that could need 25 trees to build.

-The trees used for making a stick-built structure are old-growth trees.
-They’re either fir or pine trees with at least 80-foot height and two-foot diameter.
-For timber frame construction, you can waste a lot of trees (timber) if you aren’t careful in your design and engineering.
+The trees used for making a timber frame structure are generally older, larger trees.
+They’re often fir or pine trees with at least 80-foot height and more than two-foot in diameter.
+So, in timber frame construction, you want to be thoughtful in your design and engineering to maximize the use of your timbers.

 SIPs are structural insulated panels frequently used for infill.
 Because they’re structural, they can handle some of the load of the building.
 This reduces the number of knee braces and other elements of timber frame house plans.